$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Basic Concepts and Channel Enumeration

 \subsection{Goldstone channels}

-Besides the Goldstone component in the $Z_L$ and $W_L$ polarization vectors, the Goldstone cadavers also contribute to the $1\leftrightarrow2$ rate.
+Besides the Goldstone components in the $Z_L$ and $W_L$ polarization vectors, the Goldstone boson's fragments also contribute to the $1\leftrightarrow2$ rate.
 Rigorously speaking these remains are no longer a ``particle'' since they are ``branch cuts'' rather than ``poles''.
 However, since the imaginary parts peak significantly at $p_2^0 = \pm |\vec{p_2}|$, we could apply the approximation to regard them as massless bosons.
-The corresponding Feynmann diagrams are the same as the second panels in Fig.~\ref{NWl},~\ref{NZv} with the only difference that the Goldstone cadavers are no longer bounded with the longitudinal polarizations of the $W$ and $Z$ bosons.
+The corresponding Feynman diagrams are the same as the second panels in Fig.~\ref{NWl},~\ref{NZv} with the only difference that the Goldstone boson's components are no longer bounded with the longitudinal polarizations of the $W$ and $Z$ bosons.

 The dispersion relation of a ``massless'' Goldstone boson is simple,

 Other equations are the same as the previous subsections.
 After solving (\ref{LDispersion}, \ref{EConserve}, \ref{pConserve}) with (\ref{GoldstoneDispersion}), we then write down the final result of the squared amplitude